Carlill v Carbolic Smoke Ball Co: Aftermath

 "Many thousand Carbolic Smoke Balls were sold on these advertisements, but only three people claimed the reward of £100, thus proving conclusively that this invaluable remedy will prevent and cure the above mentioned diseases.
 The CARBOLIC SMOKE BALL COMPANY LTD. now offer £200 REWARD to the person who purchases a Carbolic Smoke Ball and afterwards contracts any of the following diseases..."

 In the advertisement's small print were some restrictive conditions, with a period of 3 months to use the ball and claim, showing that legal advice had been adhered to.
 Roe left the management of the new company to other new subscribers and directors, who did not pursue such an aggressive advertising policy.
 By 1895 the company had fallen on harder times, and it had to be wound up in 1896.
 Simpson suggests that the new management "had failed to grasp the fact that vigorous advertising was essential to success in the field of quack medicine."
 Roe himself died at the age of 57 on June 3, 1899 of tuberculosis and valvular heart disease.

 The unsuccessful defence counsel in the lower court, H. H. Asquith, went on to become Prime Minister of the United Kingdom.

-Louisa Carlill, however, lived until she was 96.
+Louisa Carlill lived until she was 96.
 She died on March 10, 1942, according to her doctor, Joseph M. Yarman, principally of old age.
 But there was one other cause noted: influenza.